bravepickle/hipster-skeleton/README.md

 There are some shell scripts with useful utilities in folder `bin`.
 For development purposes only!

 * `make_self_signed_cert.sh` - make self-signed SSL certificate and private key and put it to `var/ssl-certs` folder
+* `test_proxy.sh` - run a few CURL console commands to test server environment setup
+* `build_docker_containers_multi_arch.sh` - build custom containers for multiple CPU architectures and push to the registry.
+Note: after copying contents should be updated to push to the right registry and change container builds

 ## Useful info